Negotiating the ‘new normal’ of royal commissions

 Against the backdrop of an ongoing Aged Care Royal Commission and a Federal Budget allocation of $528 million towards a royal commission into the mistreatment of people with disabilities, a lunchtime audience of business leaders heard from Cannings Purple National Director Karen Brown and G + T Disputes and Investigations Head Richard Harris.

-The disabilities royal commission, terms of reference for which were announced on Friday, will be the country’s seventh in the space of six years.
+The disabilities royal commission will be the country’s seventh in the space of six years.

 The media spotlight

 Ms Brown, who alongside colleague Carina Tan-Van Baren has helped aged care clients navigate the current royal commission, said such inquiries were not only becoming increasingly common but also more sophisticated and media-friendly than they had ever been.

 “Dedicated media rooms, live feeds, electronic access to documents and dedicated media staff to support journalists and respond to their inquiries – all have contributed to achieve consistent and high-profile coverage of the proceedings,” Ms Brown said.

 “From a journalist’s point of view a commission is rich with stories – every day there is a ready-made selection of stories to choose from.

 “Witnesses come to you, transcripts are made available in a timely fashion and film crews are provided with a constant feed.

 “Personal case studies are used to ensure there is a human face given to a complex policy issues –indeed, a personal case study can elevate and amplify what might otherwise be seen as mundane procedural errors.
 Putting a human face on the issue makes it personal and the impact real.”

 Mr Harris advised a major Australian trading bank through the high-profile, Kenneth Hayne-led Financial Services Royal Commission.